devicehive/devicehive-arduino/DeviceHive/examples/PinCtrl/README.md

 ### Read pin value

-This notification is sent for input pins when valus's changed or when pin value's explicitly requested with `readPin` command.
+This notification is sent for an input pin when valus's changed or when pin value's explicitly requested with `readPin` command.
+It reports pin number and the input value in notification parameters.

 ~~~{.js}
 {